-You can report these reviews, and you should.
-Amazon is quite strict about review removal, since they like to, paraphrased, “ensure a fair and equal forum for buyers to express their experiences and opinions.”
-But if the activity is suspicious and clearly libelous, you can send your concerns directly to firstname.lastname@example.org.
+You can report these reviews, and you should, in order to maintain brand protection on Amazon.
+Amazon is quite strict about review removal since they like to, paraphrased, “ensure a fair and equal forum for buyers to express their experiences and opinions.”
+But if the activity is suspicious and clearly libelous, you can send your concerns directly to [email protected].

-Like the test buy report, make sure to keep your complaint concise and without emotional embellishment.
+Like the test buy report, make sure to keep your complaint concise and without emotional embellishments.

 More info on “Community Guidelines” can be found on Amazon’s page, with the “Reporting Abuse” info at the very bottom.

 This unusual tactic is somewhat strange but nonetheless effective.

 Basically, a competitor will change your product category from whatever it is (say, Kitchen) to “Adult.”

 Yes, for those that didn’t know, there is a whole “hidden” marketplace of Adult category items – you can guess what that includes!